Netherlands

 Earnings stripping rule

-The earnings stripping rule came into effect from 01 January 2019 and applies for financial years beginning on or after this date.
+The earnings stripping rule came into effect from 1 January 2019 and applies for financial years beginning on or after this date.

 The earnings stripping rule is a generic interest deduction for the balance of the interest payable on third-party and group loans.
 It concerns the difference between the interest charges and interest income relating to loans and similar agreements (balance of interest).
 Using a fixed percentage of earnings before interest, tax, depreciation and amortisation (roughly speaking the gross operating result, EBITDA) the balance of interest is subject to restricted deduction.

-The earnings stripping rule limits the deductibility of net interest expenses to the higher of (i) 20% (2023) of the EBITDA or (ii) a threshold of € 1 million.
+The earnings stripping rule limits the deductibility of net interest expenses to the higher of (i) 20% (2024) of the EBITDA or (ii) a threshold of € 1 million.
 The rule does not make a distinction between third party and related party interest and is therefore a generic limitation of interest deduction.
 By taking the EBITDA for tax purposes as the starting point, the interest deduction is thus linked to the taxable economic activity of a taxpayer.
 In the case of fiscal unity the earnings stripping rule is applied at fiscal unity level.
 Finally the earnings stripping rule applies to both existing and new loans.
-Interest that cannot be deducted based on the earning stripping rule can be carried forward indefinitely.
+Interest that cannot be deducted based on the earnings stripping rule can be carried forward indefinitely.
+The Dutch government is proposing to exclude real estate companies from applying the aforementioned threshold of € 1 million with effect from 1 January 2025.

 Anti-base erosion regulation